BoostIO/tachijs/readme.md

 app.listen(8000)
 ```

-#### Apply middlewares to controllers and methods
+#### Apply middleware to controllers and methods

-Sometimes, you might want to apply middlewares to several methods only.
+Sometimes, you might want to apply middleware to several methods only.

 ```ts
 import { controller, httpGet, ForbiddenException } from 'tachijs'